Tsune Kosuge: Education and career

 Kosuge was born in Merino, Colorado in 1925.
 During the Second World War, he served in Italy for two years and then spent a year farming.
-From 1948, he attended Colorado State University and the University of Colorado, gaining a BS in horticulture from the latter (1952), and then gained an MS in plant pathology from Washington State University (1955).
+From 1948, he attended Colorado State University and the University of Colorado Boulder, gaining a BS in horticulture from the latter (1952), and then gained an MS in plant pathology from Washington State University (1955).
 His PhD in comparative biochemistry was from the University of California, Berkeley (1959); his supervisor was Eric Conn.
 In 1961, he joined the plant pathology department at the University of California, Davis, where he remained until his death, becoming a professor in 1971 and serving as departmental chair in 1974–80.

 Kosuge was an elected fellow of the American Phytopathological Society (1976) and was elected as member to the National Academy of Sciences posthumously in 1988.
 He was the co-editor of six books, including Plant–Microbe Interactions with Eugene Nester.
 He also served as program officer to the Biological Stress Program (1978–79) and chief scientist (1983–84) of the United States Department of Agriculture's Competitive Research Grants Office.